Safety campaigners say Meta is "passing the buck" with its new feature for parents using Instagram's teen supervision tools.

 Why This Matters

-Meta's decision to alert parents if their teens search for self-harm and suicide content on Instagram is a timely move that highlights the ongoing debate over social media's impact on young people's mental health.
-This development comes as concerns about online safety and the role of tech giants in protecting vulnerable users continue to escalate.
-The UK government has been pushing for greater regulation of social media companies.
+Meta's decision to alert parents if their teens search for self-harm and suicide content on Instagram is a timely development in the UK's ongoing debate on social media regulation.
+The move comes as concerns over online safety and mental health continue to escalate.
+This new feature is a response to growing pressure from lawmakers and advocacy groups.

 Coverage Snapshot